tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-28-sql-unit-test-runner.markdown

 ```

 Note that in the examples above, inline comments can be added into test block using SQL's `--` inline comment notation.
+In addition to "name", "query" and "expected", you can add a list of script files to be executed in a "file" clause, as shown in the following example.
+The test query will be executed after all the scripts have been executed.

 ``` plain "file" key to execute shared statements
 /* @Test